2026 EU Regulation Update -- Action Required If Traveling After October 2026

 Shipping a Pet to the European Union from the United States

-The European Union has standardized pet import regulations that apply across all 27 member states.
+The European Union has standardized pet import regulations that apply across all 27 member states, now governed by EU Regulation 2026/131 which came into effect April 22, 2026.
 Dogs, cats, and ferrets entering the EU from the United States must be microchipped, vaccinated against rabies, and accompanied by a USDA-endorsed EU Animal Health Certificate.
-For most pets with current vaccinations, the preparation timeline is 6-8 weeks -- one of the more straightforward international pet destinations compared to Japan, Australia, or South Korea.
+For most pets with current vaccinations, the preparation timeline remains 6-8 weeks.

-The Pet Porters manage the complete EU relocation process -- from microchip verification and vaccination timing through EU health certificate preparation, USDA endorsement, and airline coordination to your destination country.
-Some EU member states have additional requirements, and certain destinations like Ireland, Finland, Malta, and Norway require tapeworm treatment for dogs.
+The Pet Porters manage the complete EU relocation process -- microchip verification, vaccination timing, EU health certificate preparation on the correct format, USDA APHIS endorsement, and airline coordination to your destination country.

 Request an EU Pet Shipping Quote